 Governmental funds are used to account for activities that are governmental in nature.
 Governmental activities are typically tax-supported and include education of pupils, operation of food service and child development programs, construction and maintenance of school facilities, and repayment of long-term debt.

 Proprietary funds are used to account for activities that are more business-like than government-like in nature.
-Business-type activities include those for which a fee is charged to external users or to other organizational units of the District, normally on a full cost-recovery basis.
 Proprietary funds are generally intended to be self-supporting.